Holiday Traditions To Start This Year

 Christmas time in the city

 I did this every year when I was growing up and always loved it.
 We’d drive through Candy Cane Lane (in Los Angeles).
-I’ve yet to find a show in the Chicago area that compares, but I’m not giving up.
+We attended the Shine Light Show and Sparkle Light Festival, and the girls loved both of them.
+I’d choose the Sparkle Light Festival over Shine – it’s a lot more fun and exciting.

 Christmas movie nights